 The Sitka Kitch is a DEC certified community kitchen that seeks to foster a sustainable and healthy community and food system through education, business incubation and community building.
 The Kitch hosts culinary classes on food preparation, food preservation, nutrition, home economics, culinary skills and other subjects that support food security and a healthy Sitka.
 Local entrepreneurs and community members may rent the space to produce commercial foods or host private and public events.

 Location: Sitka Date: February 15-17, 2019, starting at 1 pm Friday and ending at 5 pm Sunday Join commercial farmers, growers, and food enthusiasts from across Southeast Alaska at the 2019 Farmers Summit in Sitka.
-Learn from other Alaskans who are producing food in...read more
+Learn from other Alaskans who...read more

 Written by Peter Forbes Imagine a long-distance runner, without a watch, crossing mountain ranges, passing through villages, people occasionally cheering them along, but mostly alone confronting obstacles on the ground and in their mind, always running toward an...read more

 Written by Peter Bradley and Desiree Lawson with editing from Kyle Rosendale and Tara Racine On June 21st, Sitkans were treated to “Herring Without Borders,” a presentation by Desiree Lawson of the Heiltsuk Nation of British Columbia, Canada.
 Desiree works with...read more